gloriasoft/veaury/README.md

 ## The JSX type conflict between Vue and React in typescript.
 > If you can ignore the TS error warning in the IDE, you can skip this chapter.

 Both Vue and React have type definitions in the global namespace JSX.
-Therefore, it often causes the JSX type conflict of TS.
+Therefore, it often causes the JSX types conflict of TS.
-The TS type of Vue will be used in `veaury/types/veaury.d.ts`, so if the main project is React, after installing Veaury and Vue, it will cause TS error warning in JSX in IDE (such as vscode or webstorm) , but this will not affect the compilation of the development environment and production environment.
+The TS types of Vue will be used in `veaury/types/veaury.d.ts`, so if the main project is React, after installing Veaury and Vue, it will cause TS error warning in JSX in IDE (such as vscode or webstorm) , but this will not affect the compilation of the development environment and production environment.
 A working solution is to use `patch-package` to modify `@vue/runtime-dom/dist/runtime-dom.d.ts` and `@types/react/index.d.ts`.
 For example, the changes to these two files are as follows.